 Class attendance will be factored into any decisions regarding extra credit at the end of the semester.
 As noted in the Grading Policy, grades are not automatically rounded at the end of the semester so it is possible that attendance may factor into any grade-rounding decisions but is not a guarantee.
 NOTE: Any student who has excessive absences (5 or more) with no notification to the instructor will be referred to the Dean's Office.
 Students with more than 8 absences will fail the course.
 Remember, each unexcused absence beyond 2, will result in a 5 point deduction from grade point total.

 It is imperative that students read and understand Texas Tech's Illness-Based Policy below to obtain the opportunity to make-up any missed work.
-Because this is a university policy, there will be no exceptions to the policy below
+All policies below are left up to Instructor's discretion as to implementation.